Blue Channel Details

 Theoretical Blaze Functions

-Or view a pdf plot of the theoretical blaze functions.
+Or view a pdf version of the theoretical blaze functions.

 An illustration of the expected count rate (for a flat-spectrum (in F_nu) source of 1 micro-Jansky) per Angstrom is shown below.